 |August 24, 2006||7,000||$46.03|

 Since the 24th and during the period from August 11th to the 21st USG was trading well above $46, and there was no additional buying.
 With 89.9 million shares outstanding Berkshire Hathaway now owns 18.6% of the company.
 My guess is that if the stock does trade back down to below $46 Berkshire Hathaway will buy more stock.
-I, as investment manager, think Warren will buy as much as he can get at his price.
+I think Warren will buy as much as he can get at his price.
 In fact, I strongly suspect that he would love to buy the whole thing.
 USG fits very nicely into Berkshire Hathaway’s building material, companies.